Chat in English (英語で雑談) part 204

 So I periodically copy some passages of the editorials by hand to improve my writing skills.

 Even if I find such an error in them, I won't care at all.
 That's because I think we human beings cannnot avoid making mistakes, besides there are a lot more I can learn from them.
-Frankly speaking, we can detect a lot of grammatical mistakes in English newspapers.

 Some newspapers even create a site to accept claims about such errors.